Last updated

 Discover folk - the CRM for people-powered businesses

-As a coach, managing your clients, tracking their progress, and keeping your business organized can become overwhelming, especially as your practice grows.
-A Customer Relationship Management (CRM) system designed for coaches can help you stay on top of client relationships, schedule sessions, track goals, and automate follow-ups—all in one place.
-The right CRM allows you to focus more on delivering valuable coaching sessions while keeping your business running smoothly.
+As a coaching team of 20-50 people, managing your collective client base, tracking progress across multiple coaches, and keeping your business operations organized can become overwhelming as your practice scales.
+A Customer Relationship Management (CRM) system designed for growing coaching organizations can help your team stay on top of client relationships, coordinate scheduling across coaches, track team goals, and automate follow-ups—all in one centralized platform.
+The right CRM allows your coaching team to focus more on delivering valuable coaching sessions while keeping your expanding business running smoothly and efficiently.

-In this blog post, we’ll explore the best CRM options for coaches like you, highlighting tools that will help you manage your clients effectively and grow your coaching practice.
+In this blog post, we'll explore the best CRM options for coaching teams like yours, highlighting tools that will help you manage your growing client base effectively and scale your coaching practice with seamless team collaboration.

 Why you need a CRM